 1. Choose your brand name

 To start a travel blog, you must first choose a brand name based on your blog’s niche.
-Atlas & Boots is an outdoor travel blog but there are many niches to choose from: luxury, budget, female travel, solo travel, honeymoons, accessible travel, travelling with pets, silver surfers, couples, families, LGBT, food, faith, group, volunteer, eco, overland, business, architecture, history, fashion, cruises and photography.
+Atlas & Boots is an outdoor travel blog but there are many niches to choose from: luxury, budget, female travel, solo travel, honeymoons, accessible travel, travelling with pets, silver surfers, couples, families, LGBTQ+, food, faith, group, volunteer, eco, overland, business, architecture, history, fashion, cruises and photography.

 Once you decide on a niche, think of a range of names using the methods below.

 Personal name: Many entrepreneurs choose to start a travel blog based on their own name.
-In fact, this applies to not only one-person bloggers like Nomadic Matt and Wandering Earl, but renowned businesspeople like Disney, Ford and Chanel.
+In fact, this applies to not only one-person bloggers like Nomadic Matt and Wandering Earl but also renowned businesspeople like Disney, Ford and Chanel.
 This is a great way to add a personal touch but as a rookie blogger, be warned that it may be difficult to brand yourself as a professional site.

 If you do choose this option, avoid Nomadic, Adventurous, Vagabond and Wandering as they are already associated with established travel bloggers.
 For originality, avoid Travels, Backpacker, Globe and Journey too.